Chris-Patrick/PersonalCertificateAuthority/README.md

 Next open a Admin PowerShell and enter the following command (Note: This is for test not production machines).

-Set-NetFirewallProfile -Profile Domain,Public,Private -Enabled False
+> '''Set-NetFirewallProfile -Profile Domain,Public,Private -Enabled False'''

 Once completed Restart the DC Machine and switch over to our second Subordinate machine.